 A Note on Platform Direction

 XING has undergone significant changes in recent years, pivoting from a social network toward a jobs-focused platform under the New Work SE umbrella.
 Features like the news feed and groups have been reduced or removed.
-For tech professionals who valued XING primarily as a networking tool, these changes have diminished its appeal.
+For professionals who valued XING primarily as a networking tool, these changes have diminished its appeal.

 MisuJob, by contrast, is purpose-built for job search from the ground up.
 There is no social feed, no content publishing, and no feature bloat.
-Every aspect of the platform is designed to help you find and land the right tech job as efficiently as possible.
+Every aspect of the platform is designed to help you find and land the right job as efficiently as possible.

 The Verdict